microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  `IObservableMap` with the guid or profile name used as the key value.
 The main concern with representing profiles as a map is that this loses the order for the dropdown menu.

-Once Dropdown Customization is introduced, `Settings` is expected to serialize the relevant JSON and expose it to TerminalApp (probably as an `IObservableVector<DropdownMenuItem>`).
-Since this new object would handle the ordering of profiles (if any), the `IObservableVector<Profile>` could be replaced with an observable map indexed by the profile name, thus even potentially providing an opportunity to remove guid as an identifier entirely.
+Once Dropdown Customization is introduced, `AppSettings` can expose it to TerminalApp as an `IObservableVector<DropdownMenuItem>`.
+This handles the ordering of profiles and other dropdown menu items.
+Additionally, `IObservableVector<Profile>` can be replaced with `IObservableMap<GUID, Profile>` or `IObservableMap<String, Profile>` (where the key is a profile name).
+This would improve profile retrieval performance.

 ## Resources